signalfx/splunk-otel-js/MIGRATING.md

 ### Instrumentation logs

-There isn't a 1-to-1 mapping for `SIGNALFX_TRACING_DEBUG`.
-Closest equivalent is `OTEL_LOG_LEVEL`, however the logged information might be different.
-Please note that this section is about the logs **produced by instrumentation**, and not about the logs produced by the application.
+There isn't a one-to-one mapping for `SIGNALFX_TRACING_DEBUG`.
+The closest equivalent is `OTEL_LOG_LEVEL`, however the logged information might be different.

+> Note that this section is about the logs produced by instrumentation, and not about the logs produced by the application.

-Logging level is controlled by an ENV variable `OTEL_LOG_LEVEL`, two most common values are:
+Logging level is controlled by the `OTEL_LOG_LEVEL` environment variable.
+The two most common values are:
-- `INFO` - the default value
+- `INFO`: the default value
-- `VERBOSE` - highest value likely to be needed
+- `VERBOSE`: highest value likely to be needed

 For all possible log levels see
 [this source file](https://github.com/open-telemetry/opentelemetry-js-api/blob/main/src/diag/types.ts).

 There is no default output for logs.
-Even if you set `OTEL_LOG_LEVEL=VERBOSE`, there won't be anything in the console.
+Even if you set `OTEL_LOG_LEVEL=VERBOSE`, nothing is output to the console.
 You need to set an output first, for example to `stdout`, by adding `DiagConsoleLogger`:

 ```js
 const { diag, DiagConsoleLogger, DiagLogLevel } = require("@opentelemetry/api");